1NobleCyber/Chronicle-iBoss-Integration/README.md

 # Chronicle-iBoss-Integration
-This is an integration for Google Chronicle enabling iBoss log ingestion and actions.
+This is an integration for Google Chronicle enabling iBoss block actions.